Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ![render of the area of the PCB showing the three 5V selection jumpers](/duet_boards/duet_3_mb6xd/6xd_5v_options.png =300x)

-> On the prototpye v0.1 Duet 3 Mainboard 6XD only the Int 5V En jumper header is fitted {.is-info}
+> As standard only the Int 5V En jumper header is fitted {.is-info}

 **Internal 5V only**
 ![jumper positions for using internal 5V regulator only](/duet_boards/duet_3_mb6xd/6xd_5v_option_int_en.png =200x)